belloum/reproducible-monitoring/README.md

 `make out\dataset`.
 5. An out folder is generated, it include the output of monitoring rules detecting activities and sensor failures
 6. After this you can type `make dataset` from your terminal to generate the days number of platform/sensors failures
-7. Finally, you can visualize the activity information using the file visualization.py that contain scripts examples for sleeping, outing, and toilet visit activity.
+7. Finally, you can visualize the activity information using the file visualization.py that contains scripts examples for sleeping, outing, and toilet visit activity.

 N.B.
 For visulaization you need to convert the output rules files from Allen to .csv and then executing the script of your choice that is contained in visualization.py

 # Documentation
-Valuable documentations about Allen are founded here:

 [1] Nic Volanschi and Bernard Serpette.
 "AllenRV: an Extensible Monitor for Multiple Complex Specifications with High Reactivity --- Extended version".
 Extended version of [2], including a short programming tutorial as an Appendix. http://nic.volanschi.free.fr/papers/allen-rv19-extended.pdf